 .protofiles relating to a major version stay backwards compatible.

-We recommend that you keep your schema projects separate from your data processor projects and then include them as a dependency.
+We recommend that you keep your schema projects in Maven separate from your data processor projects and then include them as a dependency.
 This simplifies maintenance, clearly separates schema versions from your processor versions, and allows for better encapsulation and inheritance.

 Follow the steps below to create a new Maven project for your schema: